Easy venison or beef stew with celeriac

 Himalayan salt and freshly ground black pepper

-500g stewing beef for bones haunch of venison cut into 2-3cm dice
+500g stewing beef or boned haunch of venison cut into 2-3cm dice

-20g gluten-free flour e.g. Doves Farm gluten free blends or rice, sorghum, millet, gluten-free oat flour
+20g gluten-free flour e.g. Doves Farm gluten free blends or rice, sorghum, millet or gluten-free oat flour

 200ml gluten-free beer or stout (Irish made gluten-free Stag Stout from Supervalu is lovely)